puppetlabs/courseware-lvm/Quest_Guide/quests/agent_setup.md

 `puppet apply` compiles a catalog based on a specified manifest and applies that catalog locally.
 Any node with the puppet agent installed can run a `puppet apply` locally.
-You can get quite a bit of use from `puppet apply` if you want to use Puppet on an agent without involving a puppet master server.
+You can get quite a bit of use from `puppet apply` if you want to use puppet on an agent without involving a puppet master server.
 For example, if you are doing local testing of puppet code or experimenting with a small infrastructure without a master server.

 `puppet agent -t` triggers a puppet run.
 This puppet run is a conversation between the agent node and the puppet master.
 First, the agent sends a collection of facts to the puppet master.
-The master takes these facts and uses them to determine what Puppet code should be applied to the node.
+The master takes these facts and uses them to determine what puppet code should be applied to the node.
 You've seen two ways that this classification can be configured: the `site.pp` manifest and the PE console node classifier.
 The master then evaluates the puppet code to compile a catalog that describes exactly how the resources on the node should be configured.
 The master